Let them praise your great and awesome name. He is Holy! Psalm 99:3

 19 He said, “They were my brothers, the sons of my mother.
 As the Lord lives, if you had let them live, I would not kill you.”

-22 Then the men of Israel said to Gideon, “Rule over us, both you, your son, and your son’s son also; for you have saved us out of the hand of Midian.”
+22 Then the men of Israel said to Gideon, “Rule over us, both you, your son, and your son’s son also; for you have saved us from the hand of Midian.”

-23 Gideon said to them, “I will not rule over you, neither shall my son rule over you.
+23 Gideon said to them, “I will not rule over you, nor shall my son rule over you.
 The Lord shall rule over you.”

 Forty Years of Peace